TERREMEMBER/znbase/docs/content/v2.1/explore/auto-sharding/macos.md

 ycqlsh> CREATE TABLE ybdemo_keyspace.cassandrakeyvalue (k text PRIMARY KEY, v blob);
 ```

-For each table, you have instructed YugabyteDB to create four shards for each YB-TServer in this universe.
+For each table, you have instructed ZNbaseDB to create four shards for each YB-TServer in this universe.
 Because you have three nodes, you expect 12 tablets for the `ybdemo_keyspace.cassandrakeyvalue` table.

 ## 3. Explore tablets